-"The underdrawls by Scheduled Consumers and / or OA Consumers shall have impact on the Generator and on the DISCOM in whose area of supply the exit point is located.
+"The underdrawals by Scheduled Consumers and / or OA Consumers shall have impact on the Generator and on the DISCOM in whose area of supply the exit point is located.
 Such underdrawals at exit point shall be treated as inadvertent energy supplied by the generator to the DISCOM(s) and shall not be paid for by the DISCOM."

-ix.
-Clause 10.3 is amended vide the Regulation No. 2 of 2014 being Second Amendment to (Interim Balancing & Settlement Code of Open Access Transactions) provides that
+xiii.
+The clause is further amended vide the Regulation No. 2 of 2014 Second Amendment to (Interim Balancing & Settlement Code of Open Access Transactions) follows as "Provided that, such under drawls shall be treated as input into banking in accordance with clause 2 (c) (2), if such energy is sourced from wind, solar and min-hydel generators."

-"Provided that, such under drawals shall be treated as input into Banking in accordance with clause 2 (c) (2), if such energy is sourced from wind, solar and min-hydel generators."
+xiv.
+Hence, the same regulation never speaks about consideration of energy injected from the date of synchronization to open access approval to be considered as banked energy, but only clarifies that the unutilized energy injected or allocated to the scheduled consumers during the LTOA agreement period only which was earlier considered as inadvertent energy later amended as banked energy.

-- x.
-Regulation Nos.
-2 of 2006 and 2 of 2014 do not speak about consideration of energy injected from the date of synchronization to open access approval to be considered as banked energy, but clarifies that for the unutilized energy injected or allocated to the scheduled consumers which was earlier considered as inadvertent energy shall be treated as banked energy.
-But the said clarification is applicable to the energy which is injected during the LTOA agreement period. - xi.
+xv.
 It is stated that solar policy came into effect from 01.06.2015.
-Clause 11 (e) of the policy relates to banking details and the same reads thus:
+As per the policy the clause 11 (e) related to banking details that.